microsoftbi/DWH-Generator/README.md

 ## Preparation

 Deploy META database.
 The deploy SQL code is under /DEPLOY/METADB.sql

 Copy the app into your computer/server.

-Check app.config.

-Configuration:
+Check app.config Configuration:

-PSA: change to your PSA database name.
+-   PSA: change to your PSA database name.

-DV: change to your data vault database name.
+-   DV: change to your data vault database name.

-HASHDUMMY: Put your dummy string for HASH calculation.
+-   HASHDUMMY: Put your dummy string for HASH calculation.

 And you need to make sure first table of PSA is ready, including technical fields.

 ## Load meta data